 Minerals are solid, inorganic substances that crystallize and are categorized according to how much we need.
 Trace minerals, such as molybdenum, selenium, zinc, iron, and iodine, are needed in amounts of less than a few milligrams.
 Hundreds of milligrams of microminerals divided into potassium, sodium, and phosphorus are needed.
 They are also divided into two kinds,

 Macro minerals: These are needed in greater quantities than trace minerals.
-The following are the essential macrominerals and their functions along with recommended dosage,
+The followings are the essential macrominerals and their functions, along with recommended dosage,

 |Nutrient||Functions||Sources||RDA adults > 19 years|

 |Calcium||Required for appropriate bone and tooth structure and function.
 Contributes to muscle and blood vessel contraction||Milk products, leafy greens, broccoli||2,000–2,500 mg|

 |Phosphorus||Part of bone and cell membrane structure.||Salmon, yogurt, turkey||700 mg|

 |Magnesium||Contributes to nearly 300 enzyme processes, including blood pressure control||Almonds, cashews, black beans||310–420 mg|

 |Sodium||Maintains electrolyte balance necessary for blood pressure and fluid maintenance.||Salt, processed foods, canned soup||2,300 mg|

 |Chloride||Usually with sodium.
 Balances fluids and makes digestive juices||Seaweed, salt, celery||1,800–2,300 mg|